 The hike to Big Beehive

-The trail to Big Beehive curves around the west shore of Lake Agnes on a gentle grade.
+The hike up to Big Beehive curves around the west shore of Lake Agnes on a gentle grade.
 It was well stomped out when we did it and it would be equally obvious without snow.
 Switchback up the gully to reach a four-way intersection.

-Once you’ve reached the intersection the climbing is over.
-Simply follow the trail through pretty woods – at times with some breathtaking views of Lake Louise all the way to the Big Beehive Lookout.
-There are lots of viewpoints around that make for a good lunch spot.
+Once you’ve reached the intersection the elevation gain is over.
+Simply hike to the Big Beehive by following the trail through pretty woods all the way to the Big Beehive Lookout.
+At times there are some breathtaking views of Lake Louise .
+Once at the Big Beehive, there are lots of viewpoints that make for a good lunch spot.

 Retrace your steps to return to Lake Louise.
 Keen hikers might want to knock off Devil’s Thumb as well but with all the snow around I figured we’d come back and do it in the summer instead as there is some challenging scrambling involved.